World Class Attractions Close To Ahmad Bin Ali Stadium

 However, the mall’s pièce de résistance is the Oasis.
 Set in the heart of the mall under a 30m high atrium, the Oasis incorporates a rotating, multi-lift stage on which the world's first resident mall theatre group perform free shows.
 Surrounded by restaurants and cafes on two levels, visitors can watch spectacular performances, musical events and more all year round.
 Plus, the entertainment spills out into the rest of the mall with performances, kids activities and events located in the galleries and walkways.

 The Mall of Qatar is located just off the Dukhan Highway, adjacent to Ahmad bin Ali Stadium - a ten-minute walk away.
-The mall opens daily from 10 am to 10 pm, Saturday to Wednesday, and from 10 am to 12 am on Thursdays and Fridays.
+The mall opens Saturday to Wednesday, 10 am to 10 pm, and Thursday and Friday, 10 am to 12 am.
 However, some stores, cafes and restaurants operate under their own time schedule.
 You can contact the venue at +974 4034 6000 or check them out online at

 Al Shahaniya Camel Racetrack